api3dao/old-api3-docs/docs/dao-members/dashboard/staking.md

 > <br/>Click image to enlarge.
 > </p>

-On the left is the annual percentage yield which is the return on investment after one year.
+On the left is the annual percentage yield which is the approximate return on investment after one year.
 Below that is current inflation rate.
 Rewards are updated weekly based on the percentage of the staking target met, which is calculated by the staked amount divided by the staking target.

-At the bottom of the page there are two sections, **Balance and Staking**.
+At the bottom of the page there are two sections, **Balance** and **Staking**.
 The balance section allows you to deposit and withdraw your tokens while the staking section allows you to stake and unstake your tokens.

 :::